gramineproject/gramine-tdx/pal/src/host/vm/README.md

 - Randomness: via `rdrand` instruction

-- CPUID: mostly via `cpuid` instruction, but some returns are hard-coded
+- CPUID: via `cpuid` instruction, as in normal VM it is trusted

 - No pre-defined environment variables